The Upside Down Show: Home media

 Despite only having 13 episodes, the series has had a total of eight separate DVD releases.
-On January 19, 2012, Nickelodeon released all 13 episodes to DVD as a manufacture on demand Amazon exclusive.
 In Australia, the show's episodes were released across six DVD volumes, each containing 2-3 episodes.
 Each DVD disc was made to look like one of the Schmuzzies.
 In June 2009, the Umbilical Brothers temporarily sold an exclusive "Complete Series" DVD collection on their website, which combined the previous six volumes onto a two-disc DVD set.
 The collection was a limited edition, and it was discontinued after it went out of stock.
+On January 19, 2012, an American DVD featuring all 13 episodes was released as an Amazon exclusive.

 Since 2018, the Umbilical Brothers have uploaded the entire series to their public YouTube channel, making every episode available to view for free.
 In the descriptions of several uploads, David Collins included behind-the-scenes trivia about the episodes.
 The series was available on the Noggin mobile app from 2015 to 2020, and it was added to Paramount+ in 2021.
+The show was removed from Paramount+ in December 2024.

 Reception

 Critical reception

 The series was critically acclaimed for its humor and broad appeal.
 Larisa Wiseman of Common Sense Media gave the series a 5-star review, calling it "refreshingly original; each episode is filled with clever jokes, puns, music, and tons of physical humor."
 The Hollywood Reporter called the show "outrageously funny and inventive" and "imaginative to the core," saying that David and Shane "will have young viewers mesmerized.
 Older viewers also will find a trove of silly antics that are easy to watch and joyful to ponder."
 Robert Lloyd of the Los Angeles Times wrote that "The Upside Down Show is not only good, but good for you ...
 But what matters most is that it is delightful ...
 I noticed, as I watched the show for the first time, that I was sitting cross-legged on the floor about a foot from the TV screen, absolutely entranced."

 Susan Stewart of The New York Times thought the series was "perfectly calibrated" for children and older viewers.
 Entertainment Weekly's Eileen Clarke wrote, "Tired of all that 'educational' stuff on TV for kids?
-Here’s a show that will let them wallow in the wacky, surf in complete silliness, and bandy in the bizarre."
+Here's a show that will let them wallow in the wacky, surf in complete silliness, and bandy in the bizarre."
 Canadian TV producer Pat Ellingson said "adults will get a kick out of the hosts' comic stylings."
 Writing for The Sydney Morning Herald, Evan McEvoy called the series "good enough to steal a few viewers from adult morning TV."

 Awards

 The Upside Down Show received three awards, all in 2007.
 Because the series was written and produced in America and filmed in Australia, it was eligible for awards in both countries.
 The show's opening theme won the Creative Craft Daytime Emmy Award for Main Title Design.
-The series also received a Parents' Choice Award Silver Honor for Television.
-Nick Jr. Australia received a Logie Award for The Upside Down Show in the category Most Outstanding Children's Program.
+The series also received a Parents' Choice Award Silver Honor for Television and a Logie Award in the category Most Outstanding Children's Program.